futpix/caravans-in-australia/content/review/150-Crusader-Caravans-CRV-Gladiator.md

   ogtitle: "Should I buy CRV Gladiator by Crusader Caravans?"
   ogdescription: "The Crusader Caravans CRV Gladiator is classed as Optional Off Road, and sleeps 2 people.
 It is Australian made and comes in at 13 ft.
 It generally has Combined shower & toilet."
 categories: ["Crusader Caravans"]
-tags: ["Sleeps 2", "13 ft", "Optional Off Road", "Combined shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2", "13 ft", "Optional Off Road", "Combined shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: "5.73"
 bodyLength: "4.025"
 totalHeight: "2.995"